-It’s the little touches that make each of the 36 rooms and suites at Castello di Reschio into the romantic and effortlessly stylish havens they are.
+It’s the little touches that make each of the 36 rooms and suites at Hotel Castello di Reschio into the romantic and effortlessly stylish havens they are.
 Hand stitched curtains, individual pieces of handmade furniture, linen artisan bedspreads and carefully chosen artwork, all help to create some of the most seductive bedrooms we’ve seen.
 The castle is spacious, and so are the rooms, with their rich terracotta floors, free standing baths and views over the surrounding hills or the courtyard.
 The Castello Suites are a sanctuary – the living spaces are airy and comfortable, with bespoke furniture and pieces made by local carpenters and blacksmiths.
 Just outside the castle walls are the San Michele Suites, right next to the old parish church.
 The ground floor suites have their own private terraces, and they all enjoy far reaching views down the valley.
 Decorated in the most artistic fashion, they are intimate and romantic.
 The antique filled Grand Suites are vast, with unspoilt Umbrian views.
 Old oil paintings adorn the walls, and some come with large fireplaces.
 And if you dream of being the king or queen of the castle, then book the Tower Suite.
 Spread over five floors of the Castello’s tower, it has two bedrooms and bathrooms, a study and on the top, it’s very own roof terrace and hot tub.
 You really can let your hair down.

-Nestling amongst the estate, are ten extraordinarily beautiful and artfully renovated houses.
+Nestling amongst the estate, are nine extraordinarily beautiful and artfully renovated houses.
 Using traditional craftsmanship and combining local materials from terracotta tiles to green oak with contemporary design, they are filled with bespoke furniture and state of the art facilities.
 Outside, stone courtyards, infinity pools and landscaped gardens look out over the dreamy Umbrian views.
 Each house comes with its own maid, gardener and most importantly, a concierge service, where every guest’s need is met with exemplary service.
 Private chefs can prepare all your meals, or all your grocery shopping organised, and drivers can be at your disposal.
 The restaurants, bars and Spa at the Castello are also all open for villa guests.
 These are villas for people who love everything Italian and looking for time away from everything, wrapped up in total luxury.

-With produce fresh from the organic estate, from vegetables and herbs, to olives, truffles and wine, and the best local suppliers, the cuisine at Castello di Reschio is sublime.
+With produce fresh from the organic estate, from vegetables and herbs, to olives, truffles and wine, and the best local suppliers, the cuisine at Hotel Castello di Reschio is sublime.
 The two restaurants – Alle Scuderie and Al Castello are both huge welcoming spaces with terraces and serve elegant dishes, and of course, pizza.
 For snacks and light lunches, Il Torrino near the pool does delicious Panini, meaning you won’t have to wander far if you can’t put down your book.
 Cocktails and sundowners can be found at Bar Centrale or Palm Court – each with their sophisticated décor and relaxing vibe.

 It is rare to find places where children can run around and get back to nature so easily.
-Castello di Reschio is a magical place for families, whether you stay in the hotel or one of the houses.
+Hotel Castello di Reschio is a magical place for families, whether you stay in the hotel or one of the houses.
 From exploring the woodland, to riding and from swimming in the lake to discovering indigenous wildlife, children will love the freedom they find here.